 For full-semester courses, students must declare their choices of the Pass/Fail option before the fourth class meeting.
 For seven-week courses, the Pass/Fail option must be declared before the second class meeting.
 After these deadlines, neither students nor instructors may change the grading election.

-It is the student's responsibility to request an incomplete or "I" by submitting to the instructor a completed Request for Incomplete form.
-If a student makes such a request for more than one course, he or she must complete and submit a separate form for each course (available in the Office of Records and Registration).
+It is the student's responsibility to request an incomplete (I) by submitting to the instructor a completed Request for Incomplete form.
+If a student makes such a request for more than one course, he or she must complete and submit a separate form for each course.
+Forms are available on the MyWheelock portal and at the Office of Records and Registration.
 The instructor, at his or her sole discretion, may grant the student's request.
 The instructor will submit the completed form to the office of Academic Records and Registration at the same time that he or she submits final grades.

 All incomplete work must be submitted by the student to the instructor so that the instructor may submit a change of grade to the Office of Records and Registration before the deadline for submitting changes of grades.
 Students who plan to enter a practicum in the semester following the granting of an Incomplete must finish all work prior to beginning the practicum.
 If a grade has not been submitted by the deadline for submitting changes of grades, the grade of "I" will be administratively changed to a failing grade of "F."

 A faculty member may change a grade he or she has assigned no later than 12 months after the original grade submission deadline.
 After this time the students and instructor must petition the appropriate academic review board for an exception to the grade change policy.
 Once a student's degree is conferred, the student's academic statistics are considered final and no grade changes are permitted.